microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 - Which table includes Linux Logs?
 - Which table shows AMA reporting status?

-### Task 5: Availability rate check: calculation of the availability rate of each connected computer
+### Task 5: Availability rate check

-Create a query inside log analytics and excute the query to see the results.
+- Calculuate the availability rate of each connected computer.
+Create a query inside log analytics and excute the query to see the results

+- Add a chart to your dashboard that shows the availability rate of each connected computer

 ### Learning Resources